rlaisqls/TIL/데브옵스 DevOps/AWS/Storage/Snow Famliy.md

 - Snowball is a strong choice for a data transfer job if you need a secure an dquick data transfer renging in the terabytes to many petabytes into AWS.

-- Snowball can also be the right choich if tyou don't want to make expensice upgrades to your existing network infrastructure, if tou frequently experience large basklogs of data, if you're located in a physically isolated environment, or if you're in an area where high-speed internet connections are not available or cost-prohibitive.
+- Snowball can also be the right choice if you don't want to make expensice upgrades to your existing network infrastructure, if tou frequently experience large basklogs of data, if you're located in a physically isolated environment, or if you're in an area where high-speed internet connections are not available or cost-prohibitive.

 - As a rule of thumb, if it takes more than one week to upload your data to AWS using the spare capacity of you existing internet connection, the you should condider using Snowball.